Boxers, unfortunately, are prone to several potential health problems like:

 He’d be chewing his paws, scratching his ears, shaking its head, scratching the muzzle or rubbing it on the ground.
-These same symptoms can also be brought about by food allergy.
+These same symptoms can also be brought about by food allergies.

 Shorthaired dogs like Boxers are more likely to get them.
-And like in human, they start getting acne around puberty, but the problem would usually go away after one year old or so.
+And like in humans, they start getting acne around puberty, but the problem would usually go away after one year old or so.

 However, you may have to help with some topical gel medication similar to the one used by teenagers.
 Such lesions may become infected and develop pus, which becomes itchy for your Boxer and he starts rubbing his face in the carpet or against furniture.

-A Boxer with incontinence will dribble urine and if a neurologic lesion is the cause, then this has to be removed.
+A Boxer with incontinence will dribble urine and if a neurologic lesion is a cause, then this has to be removed.

 There are also other reasons not related to the nervous system like congenital defect and bacterial urinary tract infection, also known as bacterial cystitis or bladder stone.

 If your Boxer leaves wet spots where he has slept and he has skin irritation from contact with the urine, then he may have incontinence.

 However, wet spots around the house alone may simply mean that he drinks a lot more and needs to relieve himself often but you are not allowing him outside frequently enough.
 Straining while urinating and blood in the urine, are two signs of bladder stone.

 Boxer is among the more than 35 breeds of dogs on record to have hereditary sensorineural deafness.

 The condition cannot be reversed with medications, surgery, or hearing aids.
 Dogs also could become deaf from old age, toxicosis, or infection.